 I won’t even pretend my house is tidy during daylight hours, but I have been able to achieve a comfortable living situation with the following tips.

 Insulate for noise control

-Now we have a pretty ruthless attitude towards toys and try not to buy any new.
-We might pick something up from the local thrift store with the knowledge it will eventually break or be donated again.
-(I wrote a more in-depth article on how we manage toy clutter here)
+Now we have a pretty ruthless attitude towards toys.
+We might pick something up from the local thrift store with the knowledge it will be donated again.

 Get smart with storage